aknabi/device-event-utilities/README.md

-## These python script utilities and the documentaion was generated using the Chat-GPT o1-mini model.
+## These python script utilities and the documentaion were generated using the Chat-GPT o1-mini model.

 ### The query for the timestamp utility was initially: